The 6th Self-Publishing Conference

-The 5th Self-Publishing Conference takes place on Saturday 22nd April 2017 at the University of Leicester.
-All places are now booked.
+The 6th Self-Publishing Conference will take place on Saturday 28th April 2018 at the University of Leicester.

 What to expect at the conference…